 - Claim history

-A: Yes, they do.
+Yes, they do.
 Just about every major national insurer has some form of roadside assistance plan.
-They’re a very inexpensive way to have peace-of-mind while on the road.
+They’re a very inexpensive way to have peace of mind while on the road.
 However, before adding this service to your policy, check to see if you already have it.
-So many different companies have this service that you could have it and not even know.
+So many different companies have roadside coverage that you could have it and not even know.
 That makes these plans easy to double up on by accident.
 So, double-check your policy and other financial paperwork, and if you don’t have a roadside plan, your insurance provider is a solid option.